statiagov/gesmew/guides/content/user/payments/payment_methods.md

 **Payment Gateway** - A payment gateway is a service that authorizes credit card payments, processes them securely, and deposits the funds into your bank account.
 A payment gateway performs the same functions as a credit card swipe machine at a restaurant or retail store, it just performs these functions for purchases made online instead of in person.

 **Merchant Account** - A merchant account is a type of bank account that allows you to accept credit card payments online.
 If you have a retail business and already accept credit card payments, then more than likely you have a merchant account.
-When you start to sell products online, you may need to call your bank and ask that they set you up with an _Internet_ merchant account.
+When you start to sell establishments online, you may need to call your bank and ask that they set you up with an _Internet_ merchant account.
 An Internet merchant account allows you to accept payments online without having the customer's credit card physically in front of you.

 ## Evaluating Payment Gateways